WHO chief Tedros plans to seek re-election - Stat News

-Tedros Adhanom Ghebreyesus, director-general of the World Health Organization, plans to run for a second five-year term as the head of the agency, Stat News reported on Monday, citing a person familiar with the matter.
+(Reuters) -Tedros Adhanom Ghebreyesus, director-general of the World Health Organization, plans to run for a second five-year term as the head of the agency, Stat News reported here on Monday, citing a person familiar with the matter.

-The WHO did not immediately respond to a Reuters request for comment ahead of a regular news conference starting at 1400 GMT.
+A spokesman for WHO said it could not comment on potential nominees.
+WHO’s 194 member states may propose candidates until September, whose names are sent in sealed envelopes to the Governing Board chair - ahead of the election next year.

-It is unclear at this point whether others will emerge to challenge Tedros, the Stat report said.
+It is unclear at this point whether others will emerge to challenge Tedros for the five-year term, the Stat report said.

 Diplomats told Reuters Tedros’ support among African nations would be key to any re-election, while doubting he could count on support from his home country which nominated him last time.